perpendicularai/LlaMail/README.md

 A Windows console email client ![powered_by_ollama](https://github.com/perpendicularai/OllaMail/assets/146530480/e3fb2a1a-de87-422e-8db6-bf3fee076f81)

 ## Project Background
 The idea of having to read endless amounts of email is cumbersome, many may agree that their inbox is a sheer mess.
 To address this dilemma, we make use of generative ai to formulate a response to an email read using imap.
-This debatebly eliminates skipping or missing an email and can help drive the challenge towards inbox zero.
+This debatebly eliminates skipping or missing an email and can help drive the cause towards inbox zero.
 Furthermore, it is strongly inspired by the Semantic Kernel's Function Calling [Stepwise](https://github.com/microsoft/semantic-kernel/blob/main/python/samples/getting_started/05-using-the-planner.ipynb) Planner by [Microsoft](https://www.microsoft.com)

 ## Getting started
 - Firstly, you'll need to have the (1) mail server address for your email server, (2) the email address of the account you would like to log into and (3) the password.
 Imap uses port 587, which is hardcoded as default.